 The immune system is composed of white blood cells which build five different types of immune cells.
 One of those is a group of cells called lymphocytes.
 Lymphocytes are then broken down even further into B- and T-cells.

-- Th1 response is an immediate immune system defense with the help of T-cells.
+- Th1 response is an immediate immune system defence with the help of T-cells.
 The Th1 cells deal with acute infection like cold, flu or an infected cut.
 The T-helper cells notify the immune system about the invader such as bacteria that crossed the protective barrier and caused an infection.
 On behalf of T-helper cells, the cytotoxic T-cells and natural killer cells attack and kill the bacterial invader.
 The regulatory T-cells monitor the process.
 If the defense was successful and the bacteria was eradicated then T-suppressor cells stop the attack.
 Th1 dominance is also called a cell-mediated immunity and is activated when intracellular pathogens get inside the cells.

 - Th2 response is a secondary delayed B-cell response, which gets involved when the T-cells cannot sustain the attack against powerful antigen or identify the invader.
 In this case, the immune system produces antibodies against the antigen and the body can overcome an infection much faster and more effective.
 The Th2 side of the immune system attacks extracellular pathogens or invaders that are found outside the cells in blood and other body fluids.
 It is also known as a humoral or antibody-mediated immunity.